Module extensions.string

 Returns a string of

-random characters in the byte-range of[mn, mx]
+final_lenrandom characters in the byte-range of[mn, mx].
+By defaultmn = 0andmx = 255.Parameters:

 - final_len number